adi69/sexy-snippets/notes/notes.md

 ```

 * If you are adding a new column to a model, then make sure to add a default.
 If you don’t want the default remove it later.
 BUT, do it! then python manage.py makemigrations and then migrate
+* **related_name**<br>
+	It specifies the name of the reverse relation from the other model to model with foreign key.
+If you don't specify a related_name, Django automatically creates one using the name of your model with the suffix `_set`.
+* **FloatField vs DecimalField** [Link](http://stackoverflow.com/questions/2569015/django-floatfield-or-decimalfield-for-currency) Always use DecimalField for money.
+The FloatField class is sometimes mixed up with the DecimalField class.
+Although they both represent real numbers, they represent those numbers differently.
+FloatField uses Python’s float type internally, while DecimalField uses Python’s Decimal type
+* **File "/Library/Python/2.7/site-packages/django/core/checks/urls.py",
+AttributeError: 'str' object has no attribute 'regex' --** to comment something inside urlpatterns don't use `'''` as it is a string and not a comment.
+Use `#`
+* **`blank=True` vs `null=True` --** [Link](http://stackoverflow.com/questions/8609192/differentiate-null-true-blank-true-in-django)

 ##Git
 * **Push ERROR: Repository not found** <br>
 Check to see if you have *read-write access*
+* `git push <remote-name> <local-branch-name>:<remote-branch-name>`

 ##Python
+* classes must be defined before they can be accessed.
+So the code of a class definition must be above the line where it is accessed.
+* **\_\_repr__ vs \_\_unicode__ vs \_\_str__ ---** unicode and str are same except unicode returns character and str returns bytes.
+One character maybe more than one byte, so, use unicode. repr is for developers while str is for customers. repr is used to disambiguate between objects. a class can live without str but not without repr. by default str is set to str=repr.
 * **Check the type of a Python variable ---**
 `isinstance(x, dict)` /
 `type(s) is dict`